Machiavelli(1469 — 1527)

 République florentine

-Florentine philosopher and statesman (1469–1527), Machiavelli is the author of The Prince, a treatise that lays the foundation of modern political realism.
-He analyzes power as it is actually exercised, not as it ought to be, revolutionizing political thought during the Renaissance.
+Florentine philosopher and statesman (1469–1527), Machiavelli is the author of The Prince, a treatise that laid the foundations of modern political realism.
+He analyzes power as it is actually exercised, not as it should be, revolutionizing political thought during the Renaissance.

 Famous Quotes